Welde-Ab/Welde-Ab/README.md

 ### 💼 Where I've worked

-- **[Company Name]** - [Your Role] *(Month Year - Month Year)*
+- **The University of Tokyo** - Research Student *(APRIL 2022 - MARCH 2024)*
-  - Brief description of what you did, technologies used, or projects contributed to.
+  - Briefly describe what you did, what technologies used, or what projects contributed to.
 - **[Another Company Name]** - [Your Role] *(Month Year - Month Year)*
-  - Brief description of what you did, technologies used, or projects contributed to.
+  - Briefly describe what you did, what technologies used, or what projects contributed to.

 ### 🛠️ Skills and Tools